 The lake itself freezes over in winter, becoming what is arguably the most breathtakingly scenic skating rink in Europe.
 The surrounding villages are famous for their fruit brandies – local viljamovka (pear brandy) or brinjevec (juniper spirit) are guaranteed to warm the body and free the mind.

-Set among the dense pines of the Dzukija forest, Druskininkai is a charming mix of olde-worlde health resort and modern spa.
-Treatments are based on natural cures – a 15-minute soak in a mud bath (comprising local mineral water, peaty soil and twigs) is a genuinely restorative treat.
+Set among the dense pines of the Dzukija forest, Druskininkai, Lithuania is a charming mix of olde-worlde health resort and modern spa.
+Treatments are based on natural cures – a 15-minute soak in a mud bath (made up of local mineral water, peaty soil and twigs) is a genuinely restorative treat.

-Just outside town is Grutas Park, a compelling collection of erstwhile communist-era monuments uprooted from their pedestals in the revolutions of 1991.
+Just outside town is Grutas Park, a compelling collection of erstwhile communist-era statues torn down in the revolutions of 1991.
 The figures of Lenin, Stalin et al look even eerier surrounded by snow.

 Belgrade is a notoriously gritty city that looks at its best in snow, rain and sludge; the expansive strolling area of Kalemegdan Fortress is at its dramatic best in stark winter conditions.

-Robustly popular with Czechs but largely off-radar to outsiders, the rolling Krkonoše mountains mark Czechia’s border with Poland.
+Robustly popular with Czechs but largely off-the-radar for outsiders, the rolling Krkonoše mountains mark the Czech Republic's border with Poland.
 Their foothills are dotted with resorts: Špindlerův Mlýn has everything you need for an active winter holiday, with a fistful of spa and swimming facilities, and plenty of cheek-stinging country walks.

 There are few better ways of enjoying Budapest’s celebrated mineral-bath culture than by taking a dip in the outdoor pools of the Szechenyi Baths.
 Underground thermal springs guarantee a water temperature of 38ºC, producing an otherworldly canopy of misty vapour.

 One other good reason to visit Budapest is its famously winter-warming food.
-Goulash is the hot, paprika-seasoned dish of choice; you should also consider halászlé (“fish stew”), a spicy fresh-water treat you are unlikely to get at home.
+Goulash is the hot, paprika-seasoned dish of choice; you should also consider halászlé (“fish stew”), a rich, spicy fresh-water fish dish you are unlikely to find anywhere else.

-There’s nothing like a cold crisp winter day to tease the magic out of an ancient town like Ohrid.
-A popular lakeside resort in summer, Macedonia’s medieval capital is virtually deserted outside of high season.
+There’s nothing like a cold crisp winter's day to tease the magic out of an ancient town like Ohrid.
+A popular lakeside resort in summer, North Macedonia’s medieval capital is virtually deserted outside of high season.
 This means winter is the ideal time to explore its narrow cobbled lanes and spellbinding churches – there was once 365 churches here, one for every day of the year.
 This number might have diminished in recent decades, but there are still more than enough to feast your eyes upon.

-The current poster-girl of Mediterranean tourism nowadays receives over a million visitors per year – although you’ll find most of them surging through the Old Town somewhere between April and October.
+The current poster-girl of Mediterranean tourism currently receives over a million visitors per year.
+You'll find most of them surging through the Old Town somewhere between April and October.
 Come outside these times and you’ll have this walled masterpiece almost to yourselves.

-It’s in the winter that Dubrovnik is reclaimed by locals, lending an authentic flavour to the café life.
+During the winter month, Dubrovnik is reclaimed by locals, lending an authentic flavour to the streets.
 The climate is mild and you might even consider swimming: average sea temperatures rarely fall below 14ºC.
 The annual winter festival kicks off every December with the lighting of the first advent candle of the year and involves local food stalls, Christmas markets and carol singing.

-For a real taste of skiing Central European style then head for Stary Smokovec in the shadow of Slovakia’s High Tatras.
-With its Belle-Epoque hotels, half-timbered pensions and Ruritanian railway station, it looks like something out of a gothic novel.
+For a real taste of winter in Eastern European style then head for the ski resort of Stary Smokovec in the shadow of Slovakia’s High Tatras mountains.
+With its Belle-Epoque hotels, half-timbered pensions and romantic railway station, it looks like something out of a gothic novel.

-The facilities are reassuringly modern, however, especially the electric train that whisks you to the pistes at nearby Hrebienok.
-The slopes at Jakubkova lúka just above town are perfect for sledging – and it’s only eight kilometres from Poprad airport.
+The facilities are reassuringly modern, however – especially the electric train that whisks you to the pistes at nearby Hrebienok.
+The slopes at Jakubkova Llúka just above town are perfect for sledging – and the whole thing is only eight kilometres from Poprad airport.